 This simple and healthy summer salad is full of delicious flavors and vegan.
 It’s also hearty enough to be served as a main dish.

-This post has been updated from the original publish date of 2019 and from my previous food blog – Olive & Artichoke.
+This post has been updated from the original publish date of 2019.
 It includes updated step by step images and helpful information.

 Mediterranean Farro Salad Recipe